chriskrycho/v4.chriskrycho.com/2014/boosting-my-productivity.txt

+---
 Title: Boosting My Productivity
 Author: Chris Krycho
 Date: 2014-12-18 08:05
+Summary: >
-Summary: This semester, I needed to get productive, and I did.
+    This semester, I needed to get productive, and I did.
 Here's how.
 (To-do lists, Inbox Zero, and pomodoros!)
+Tags: [email, inbox zero, productivity, pomodoro]

+---

 This fall, I have had a lot on my plate: building HolyBible.com, continuing to work for Quest Consultants, and doing a pastoral ministry internship.
 I needed